ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 #### Finding an InSAR Pair

-Although it is possible to start from RAW data, Sentinel-1 InSAR processing is typically done with [Interferometric Wide swath Single Look Complex](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes/interferometric-wide-swath "Link to ESA IW SLC description") (IW SLC) data.
+Although it is possible to start from RAW data, Sentinel-1 InSAR processing is typically done using [Interferometric Wide swath Single Look Complex](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes/interferometric-wide-swath "Link to ESA IW SLC description") (IW SLC) data as the input.
 This means that the data has been formed into an image through SAR processing, but has not been multi-looked.
 When selecting an InSAR pair, observe the following required conditions:

 1. Images from an identical orbit direction (either ascending or descending)
 2. Images with identical incidence angles and beam mode
 3. Images with identical resolution and wavelength (usually from the same sensor)
-4. Images with the same viewing geometry (same track and frame)
+4. Images with the same viewing geometry (same path and frame)
 5. Images with identical polarizations (both HH or VV)

 In addition, the following suggestions may be helpful: